PaulSchulz/sport/README.md

 # sporting-fixtures
 Repository for Sporting fixture data.
 Used in other applications.

-Includes some example Clojure code fro reading YAML data.
+Includes some example Clojure code for reading YAML data.